 Txikiteo!
-How utterly agreable it is to do the bar hopping in the Basque town Bilbao: going between small restaurants, tasting local wine or cider with some pintxos: mini gourmet tastings on a stick, called tapas in other parts of Spain.
+How utterly agreeable it is to go bar hopping in the Basque town of Bilbao: going from restaurant to restaurant, tasting local wine or cider with some pintxos – mini gourmet snacks on a stick, called tapas in other parts of Spain.

-So come along on a txikiteo tour to some of the best pintxos of Bilbao.
+So come along on a txikiteo tour to some of the best pintxo bars in Bilbao.

 1. La Vina del Ensanche

-Founded in 1927, still run in the same family and constantly packed with jamón lovers, wine drinking artists, philosophers, local bankers and pintxos gourmets in general.
-Try pintxos and mini dishes such as – among others – Iberian cured ham with tomato, virgin olive oil and oven baked ciabatta, marinated bluefin tuna, Iberian loin, melted cheese and foie on crystal bread, pork cheeks with mashed potato and apple sorbet with yoghourt foam. http://www.lavinadelensanche.com
+Founded in 1927, still run by the same family and constantly packed with jamón lovers, wine drinking artists, philosophers, local bankers and pintxos connoisseurs in general.
+Try pintxos and mini dishes such as Iberian cured ham with tomato, virgin olive oil and oven baked ciabatta.
+Or how about marinated bluefin tuna?
+Or try Iberian loin, melted cheese and foie on crystal bread.
+Still hungry?
+Go for pork cheeks with mashed potato and apple sorbet with yoghurt foam. http://www.lavinadelensanche.com

-Another family run pintxos bar, where the three siblings Begona, Yolanda and Ivan Siles are constantly rewarded for their innovative pintxos, still respecting the Basque heritage.
-If you feel like matured, grilled and sliced T-bone steak, this is also the place.
-The bar is tiny but there is plently of room outside in the sun, on Placa Nueva.
+Another family run pintxos bar, where the three siblings Begona, Yolanda and Ivan Siles are constantly recognised for their innovative pintxos, with a heavy emphasis on the Basque heritage.
+If you feel like matured, grilled and sliced T-bone steak, this is the place.
+The bar is tiny but there is plenty of room outside in the sun, on Placa Nueva.
 Highly recommended. http://www.gureroki.com

-A very local, warm and genuine bar filled with people from the quarter and tourists.
-The chorizo pintxos are lovely as well as some red pepper and mushroom variations with seafood.
+A very warm and genuine local bar filled with people from the neighbourhood as well as tourists.
+The chorizo pintxos are scrumptious as are the red pepper and mushroom variations with seafood.

 El Perro 2, in the Old Town.